People Management

 Behind each of these activities is somebody acting in a people management role.

-Companies that prioritize people management reap a number of rewards.
-Like Maslow’s hierarchy of needs, the more the organization invests in the activities behind people management, the greater the potential return of investment.
+Companies that prioritize people management reap highly significant rewards.
+Like Maslow’s hierarchy of needs, the more the organization invests in the efforts behind people management, the greater the potential return on investment.
 For instance, if a company merely ensures good pay for its staff, employees won’t exactly be loyal – employees prefer career and growth opportunities more than decent pay or company perks.
 But if it provides a “7 Star Experience,” it can achieve a high level of competitiveness.

 Stability

-As we have seen with events like the Great Resignation, employee dissatisfaction can result in a loss of talent that is damaging to the business.
-By managing people and creating an environment that allows employees to thrive through clarity and transparency, adequate resources, and the feeling that their employers are investing in their career progression, organizations can increase performance in important areas like employee retention
+As we have seen with events like the Great Resignation, employee dissatisfaction can result in a loss of talent that really hurts business.
+Managing people effectively acts against this trend.
+HR programs can create an environment that allows employees to thrive through clarity, transparency, adequate resources, and the feeling that their employers are investing in their career progression.
+Such moves increase performance in important areas like employee retention

 Productivity

-Serving employees with learning and development programs that impart up-to-date skills can provide both technical proficiency and soft skills that are increasingly essential.
-Companies that provide L&D opportunities give workers both the capability of doing a job properly and a sense of engagement that makes them active partners in improving their own efficiency.
+Offering employees learning and development programs that impart up-to-date skills can provide both technical proficiency and soft skills that are increasingly essential.
+Companies that deliver such L&D opportunities are gifting their people both the capacity of doing a job properly, and a sense of engagement that makes them active partners in improving their own efficiency.
+In turn, organizations with a high rate of employee engagement see advantages such as 23% greater profitability (compared to low-engagement companies).

 Competitiveness

-Some organizations make people management a focus.
+Some standout businesses really take people management to new levels–and inspire others to do the same.
 One notable example is Airbnb, which designs many of its corporate offices to resemble actual rental properties.
 The goal is to provide an employee experience that motivates workers to go above and beyond expectations.
+In fact, McKinsey has found that what it calls “People + Performance Winners” have strong competitive advantages.

 Skills Related to People Management